 Parents are encouraged to attend ESL/GED classes offered through Sauk and to become engaged in their children’s education.

-Sauk Valley Community College’s Cross-Cultural Services, the U of I Extension, and the YWCA of the Sauk Valley’s Immigrant Family Resource Program collaborate to assist families in setting higher educational goals and improving their quality of life.
+Sauk Valley Community College’s Cross-Cultural Services assists families in setting higher educational goals and improving their quality of life.
 For more information on Sauk’s FUSE Program, contact Ana Salgado, coordinator of cross-cultural services, at 815/835-6432.